-Figure 1: The Diebold AccuVote-TS voting machine
+The Diebold AccuVote-TS voting machine in our lab

-Computer scientists have been skeptical of voting systems of this type, Direct Recording Electronic (DRE), which are essentially general-purpose computers running specialized election software.
+Computer scientists have generally been skeptical of voting systems of this type, Direct Recording Electronic (DRE), which are essentially general-purpose computers running specialized election software.
 Experience with computer systems of all kinds shows that it is exceedingly difficult to ensure the reliability and security of complex software or to detect and diagnose problems when they do occur.
 Yet DREs rely fundamentally on the correct and secure operation of complex software programs.
 Simply put, many computer scientists doubt that paperless DREs can be made reliable and secure, and they expect that any failures of such systems would likely go undetected.

-Previous security studies of DREs affirm this skepticism (e.g., [7, 18, 22, 30, 39]).
-Kohno, Stubblefield, Rubin, and Wallach studied a leaked version of the source code for parts of the Diebold AccuVote-TS software and found many design errors and vulnerabilities [22].
-Hursti later examined the hardware and compiled firmware of AccuVote-TS and TSx systems and discovered problems with the software update mechanism that could allow malicious parties to replace the programs that operate the machines [18].
-Our study confirms these results by building working demonstrations of several previously reported attacks, and it extends them by describing a variety of serious new vulnerabilities.
+Previous security studies of DREs affirm this skepticism (e.g., [4, 14, 17, 24, 30]), but to our knowledge ours is the first public study encompassing the hardware and software of a widely used DRE.
+The famous paper by Kohno, Stubblefield, Rubin, and Wallach [17] studied a leaked version of the source code for parts of the Diebold AccuVote-TS software and found many design errors and vulnerabilities, which are generally confirmed by our study.
+Our study extends theirs by including the machine's hardware and operational details, by finding and describing several new and serious vulnerabilities, and by building working demonstrations of several security attacks.